daniellebednarczyk/daniellebednarczyk.github.io/_posts/2023-09-27-Image-Manipulation-With-NumPy.md

 And here we are, the final product:
 ![Composite horizontal stack of red, green, and blue images of a Dog on Jeep](/img/posts/image_manipulation_with_numpy/bdog_horizontal_rgb.jpg "Final output of a VERY good boy in red, green, and blue")

+Just when I thought BomberDog couldn't get any cooler!